ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[16:01]](https://youtu.be/aZ0S_oLSwhE?t=961)

 Some discussion occurred on what constituted `Blessed` status.
-Conclusion was, `Blessed` indicates no Core Devs has rejected an EIP as an idea, serving as a first pass before reassesment after an implementation has been prototyped before final inclusion. `Blessed` indicted an idea has been greenlit for continued work.
+Conclusion was, `Blessed` indicted an idea has been greenlit for continued work, before the final reassesment for inclusion.
 Furthermore, concern was brought forward for Core Devs reviewing each EIP individually.

-**Greg:** If you care about something, you'll put the work in it.
-If you need to push it to our level, fine, but in most cases I don't think we need to.
+**Greg:** If you need to push it to our level, fine, but in most cases I don't think we need to.

 ---

 Discussion occured around setting timeframes keeping in mind the hard fork.
 In an EIP-centric model, the proposal was not to set times in advance.
 However, considering the incoming Ice Age, deadlines for EIP completion before inclusion in the Hard Fork may have use.
+The third Wednesday of March was chosen for Istanbul.

 **James Hancock:** Two conversations are happening.
 Among Core Devs: When are we going to fork.
 Core Devs to the Community: There's a realistic deadline of June where completion is required.
 Then there's a preparation period of 3 months needed for testnets to be live.
 With those two dates, April, May, and June is available for Istanbul.
 Keeping forks to a third Wednesday of the month, there are 3 third Wednesdays to select from.